New York City Opera: Rosenstock and Leinsdorf: 1952–57

 After Halász was fired, the NYCO board appointed Joseph Rosenstock, who was already working as a conductor with the company, as the new director.
 He served in that post for four seasons, during which time he continued in Halász's steps of scheduling innovative programs with unusual repertoire mixed in with standard works.
 He notably staged the world premiere of Aaron Copland's The Tender Land, the New York premiere of William Walton's Troilus and Cressida, and the United States premieres of Gottfried von Einem's The Trial and Béla Bartók's Bluebeard's Castle.
 Rosenstock was also the first NYCO director to include musical theatre in the company's repertoire, with a 1954 production of Jerome Kern and Oscar Hammerstein II's Show Boat; a production which starred Broadway musical veteran and operatic soprano Helena Bliss.
 This decision was ridiculed by the press, but Rosenstock felt justified as the musical played to a packed house.
-Meanwhile, the company's staging of Donizetti's then rarely heard opera Don Pasquale that season only sold 35 percent of the house seats.
+Meanwhile, the company's staging of Donizetti's opera Don Pasquale that season only sold 35 percent of the house seats.

 In January 1956 the NYCO board accepted Rosenstock's resignation.
 He stated that he left because he was faced with too much non-musical work such as bookings and business negotiations.
 The board appointed Erich Leinsdorf, who had worked as a conductor at the Metropolitan Opera, the Cleveland Orchestra, and the Rochester Philharmonic, to take his place.
 Leinsdorf stayed with the company for only one season.
 He was fired after his ambitious program of contemporary and unusual works for the 1956 season failed to soothe financial problems at the NYCO, and drew harsh criticism from the press.
 The press particularly did not care for his new productions of Jacques Offenbach's Orpheus in the Underworld and the American premiere of Carl Orff's Der Mond.
 However, Leinsdorf did have one major triumph with the first professional production of Carlisle Floyd's Susannah with Phyllis Curtin in the title role, and Norman Treigle as the Reverend Blitch.
 The production was a critical success with both audiences and critics, and the opera went on to become an American classic.